-In light of the development pressures and anticipated population for the Springbank Area, the long-term sustainability and health of the area and its residents necessitates a new approach to water and waste water servicing; specifically, a shift from private sewage disposal systems to decentralized or regional disposal systems is envisioned within the Plan area to ensure the proliferation of private disposal systems does not exceed the carrying capacity of the lands and compromise the health of the watersheds or Springbank residents.
+In light of the development pressures and anticipated population for the Springbank area, the long-term sustainability and health of the area and its residents necessitates a new approach to water and waste water servicing; specifically, a shift in focus from private sewage disposal systems to decentralized or regional disposal systems is envisioned within the Plan area.
+This will limit the impact of private disposal systems on the carrying capacity of the lands and the compromising of the health of the watersheds or Springbank residents.